Hepatitis: Symptoms, diagnosis and treatment.

 By contrast, “acute” hepatitis has most likely gone on for just a few days.
 Some cases of acute hepatitis can be cured, but many forms of chronic hepatitis cannot.
 With proper treatment and monitoring, many patients with chronic hepatitis can live with minimal clinical signs and a good quality of life for extended periods of time.

 Chronic hepatitis can occur in any breed of dog, male or female, and at any age; although, most dogs are middle-aged to older.
 Some breeds of dogs are predisposed to getting certain types of hepatitis.
-For example, some breeds may develop chronic hepatitis as a result of accumulation of copper in the cells of the liver.
+For example, some breeds may develop chronic hepatitis as a result of an accumulation of copper in the cells of the liver.
 The excessive concentration of copper damages the liver cells and, if left untreated, frequently results in severe chronic hepatitis.

 The clinical signs associated with this condition vary greatly as a result of the multiple functions of the liver.
 The most common signs may include: